12 Zooplankton Indices

 The Northeast Fisheries Science Center has conducted zooplankton surveys since the 1970s.

-The dataset through 2022 used in this analysis was obtained from Harvey Walsh.
+The dataset through 2022 used in this analysis was obtained from the Oceanography Branch.

 Zooplankton models were evaluated using two stages of model selection to determine whether to include